TeleSign/node_telesign/README.md

 accounts.
 Today, TeleSign’s data-driven, cloud communications platform is changing the way businesses engage with customers and prevent fraud.

-For more information about TeleSign, visit our `website <http://www.TeleSign.com>`_.
+For more information about TeleSign, visit our [website](http://www.TeleSign.com>).

 Documentation
 -------------

 Code documentation is included in the SDK.
-Complete documentation, quick start guides and reference material for the TeleSign API is available within the `TeleSign Developer Center <https://developer.telesign.com/>`_.
+Complete documentation, quick start guides and reference material for the TeleSign API is available within the [TeleSign Developer Center](https://developer.telesign.com/).

 Installation
 ------------